wp-plugins/widgetize-pages-light/readme.txt

 == Description ==

+Updating to version 1.5 - See the Change log tab.

 Widgetized pages in WordPress are very powerful tool.
 Have you ever wanted to drag and drop a widget in a page content area, but the only widgetized sections of your theme are usually sidebars and footers?

 You can now easily widgetize a page and drop widget in page or post content area or any template file.
 Adding widgets on pages is a very flexible way to build your own unique page layout.
 This is very easy and fun to do and requires no coding knowledge at all.